Seal it Tight and Ventilate it Right

 - SIP Tape: Wide tape sealer for use over panel joints and corners

 In the case of traditional structures, an HVAC system may be overworking to keep up with the energy loss due to air leaking out of the building.
 Alternatively, the higher-performance SIP structure allows for smaller-size HVAC systems while still providing sufficient fresh air to building occupants.

-Identifying a properly-sized HVAC system for SIP is necessary for maximizing energy efficiency.
+Identifying a properly-sized HVAC system for SIPs is necessary for maximizing energy efficiency.
 The Structural Insulated Panel Association (SIPA) explains, “…an oversized HVAC system will fail to reach the steady operating rate the equipment was designed for.
 Short cycling HVAC equipment will be less energy efficient and require more maintenance than properly sized HVAC equipment.”

 - Heat Recovery Ventilators (HRVs)

 - Exhaust Only Systems

 - Learn about the difference in these systems here